Your complete guide to using Wegovy for weight loss

 Key takeaways

-- Wegovy is a once-weekly injectable medication containing semaglutide, which mimics the hormone GLP-1 to regulate appetite and slow gastric mobility.
-This helps reduce hunger, leading to fewer calories consumed and sustained weight loss when combined with a calorie deficit and exercise.
+- Wegovy is a once-weekly injectable medication containing semaglutide, which mimics a natural hormone to regulate appetite and slow digestion.
+This helps reduce calorie intake and supports sustained weight loss when combined with a calorie deficit and exercise.

-- Clinical trials show that Wegovy can lead to significant weight loss, with participants losing an average of 15.3 kg over 68 weeks.
-It also offers additional benefits, such as improved blood sugar control, reduced risk of type 2 diabetes, and support for managing weight-related conditions like PCOS.
+- Clinical trials show Wegovy can lead to significant weight loss, with patients losing up to 20.7% of their body weight on the highest possible dose.
+It also helps manage blood sugar levels, reduces the risk of type 2 diabetes, and can benefit conditions like PCOS.

 Embarking on a weight loss journey can be overwhelming, especially if you've tried it all: going to the gym, eating a reduced-calorie diet, drinking plenty of water... but you're yet to see the results you were hoping for.